digitaltrails/vdu_controls/Lux-metering.md

 #### Configuring the scripts

-They both read the same two config files:
+The first two scripts read the same two config files:

  * `~/.config/lux-from-webcam.config` - basic parameters. **This file is optional**.
     Default values: